don1138/blender-itp/README.md

 This addon creates a panel named **Image Texture Properties** under ``Shader Editor > Sidebar > Node``.

+## Issues

+- If image nodes are inside of a group, the sidebar panel is blank.

 ## Backstory

 I was working on a PBR with six image textures, and had to change the `Projection` to `BOX` six times.